RPeterson4/CS121-Work/Cobb/Gen.Rmd

 <center> $6(30)^{.25}* (112.5)^{.75} = 485.06$</center>

 And voila!
 Lagrange multipliers have helped us determine that 30 labor and 112.5 capital will achieve the optimized total production of 485.06.

+<i> Lagrange Multipliers is a MATH 237 project by Ross Peterson and Jingjia Liu. </i>